Director of Education

 The Revd Tim Elbourne came to Chelmsford as Director of Education (DDE) in Jan 2013 and leads the Education Team.

 Tim Chairs the Chaplaincy Council at Anglia Ruskin University and the Grove Education editorial group.
-He is a Director of Sparrows

-Publications include ‘Church schools: A Mission-Shaped Vision’ (Grove, 2009) ‘Understanding Church Schools’ (Grove 2012) and papers in ‘Anglican Church School Education’ (Bloomsbury, 2013) and ‘Faith Matters’ (Mayhew, 2013).
+His publications include ‘Church schools: A Mission-Shaped Vision’ (Grove, 2009) ‘Understanding Church Schools’ (Grove 2012) and papers in ‘Anglican Church School Education’ (Bloomsbury, 2013) and ‘Faith Matters’ (Mayhew, 2013).